JuliaAttic/QuDirac.jl/README.md

 - `permute!`/`permute` and `switch!`/`switch` allows generic permutation of factor labels for states
 - `filter`/`filter!` are supported on both the labels and coefficients of operators/states
 - Arbitrary mapping functions (`maplabels`/`mapcoeffs`) are also provided for applying functions to labels and coefficients
-- Wave function generation from QuDirac states by using label functionals